PGDip Specialist Community Public Health Nursing

 Successful completion of the course enables you to register on Part III of the Nursing and Midwifery Council (NMC) register ad practice as a specialist community public health nurse.
 The course also includes the Community Nurse Prescribing (V100) programme (integrated in the Specialist Practice modules), which you will be able to record with the NMC.

 This 52 week full-time programme comprises 22.5 weeks of theoretical study and 22.5 weeks of learning in a practice setting, under the supervision of a practice teacher and specialist mentor.
 The full-time route comprises of two days of attendance at Wrexham University, two days in practice and one study day per week during term time.

 The course is funded by the Welsh Government, and entry onto the programme is through joint application and interview by the sponsoring NHS Trust and Wrexham University.

 Key course features

-- The modular learning route allows part-time students to complete modules alongside full-time students, as and when they can join the programme.
+- The modular route allows part-time students to complete modules with full-time students as and when they can join the programme.

 What you will study

 - Family Approaches to Health for Health Visitors and School Nurses

 - Individual Approaches to Health for Health Visitors and School Nurses (including associated practice period)